CURIOUS ABOUT MONGOLIA?

 Far away among the plains and forests of the Mongolian taiga, Ariuna Lkhagvasuren is dreaming of a library.
 But while the books she dreams of sound familiar (from biology and maths to chemistry and linguistics), the people she’s gathering them for are far from ordinary.
 The Dukha are one of the world’s smallest ethnic minorities.
 But they’re also one of the last groups of nomadic reindeer herders in the world.

 What follows is the story of a community’s fight to preserve their historic way of life.
-It concerns reindeer, phone reception, permafrost and tradition.
+It concerns reindeer, phone front desk, permafrost and tradition.
 But it’s also the story of the Dukha’s desire for education and entertainment in one of the most remote and hardy corners of the world, where the winters — long, dark and cold — make accessing books and educational materials notoriously difficult.
 “That”, explains Ariuntamir — the project’s co-ordinator — “is how this idea first started, seeing how many of the herders love reading but don’t have books – and there’s no way to find them.”

 A remote, forested region.
 A nomadic community.
 A desire for books and learning.
 For Ariuna Lkhagvasuren, the answer was simple: the Dukha must have a library.
-But first, they’ll need the help of supporters and travellers across the world.
+But first, they’ll need the help of supporters and travelers across the world.
 People like you, and us.

 The Dukha practice a way of life that has gone largely unchanged for centuries, though always with an eye to the wider world.
 A Chinese source of the Qing dynasty describes 22 individuals – with a herd of 192 reindeer – in a census of 1764.
 Other sources mention people living in this region as far back as the 13th century, described as “Oyin urged” – or “citizens of the forest.”
 Deeper still, the archaeological evidence has uncovered reindeer rock art dating back as far as the early Bronze Age.
 Clearly, herding is an integral part of the Mongolian story.
-And it’s a story that Black Tomato travellers have participated in for nearly 15 years, whether embarking on a skiing expedition with the nomads of the taiga or meeting the eagle hunters of the Altai mountains.
+And it’s a story that Black Tomato travelers have participated in for nearly 15 years, whether embarking on a skiing expedition with the nomads of the taiga or meeting the eagle hunters of the Altai mountains.

 Today, the Dukha’s way of life continues to revolve around their reindeer; where they must move seasonally between the west (baruun) and east (zuun) taiga in response to the grazing needs of their herds.
 These landscapes are a deeply specific type of ecosystem; dominated by deep forests of larch and broad, rolling valleys tinged with the frost and penumbra of polar tundra.
 Rugged, ancient and diverse, this is a place of jagged peaks combed with slabs of ice, open valleys, and forest-studded hillsides.
 Vast, sun-touched lakes reflect the flanks and snow-capped peaks of the Ulaan Taiga mountains and gaze off with stately grandeur across the Russian border and into the lands of Tuva.
 Tendrils of campfire smoke rise softly into the air.
 Horsemen can be seen cantering across the vast distances.
 The world seems to go on forever.